Lactation Support + these 5 Tips = Increased Milk Supply

-Are you taking Premama’s Lactation Support Drink Mix consistently, but aren’t seeing a change in your output?
+Are you taking Premama’s Lactation Supplement Drink consistently, but aren’t seeing a change in your output?
 Milk production is a supply & demand process with so many factors at play.
-To speed milk production and increase overall milk supply, you need to ensure you’re doing the following:
+To speed milk production and increase overall breast milk supply, you need to ensure you’re following these lactation tips:

 - And this one is a biggie - Frequently empty your breasts by nursing or pumping every 2-3 hours.
 Many moms do this successfully during the day, but night time can be so hard.
 Until you have established a change in your supply, you’ll need to nurse or pump just as much in the middle of the night as you do in the day.
 Forecast baby’s feeding times and set an alarm to pump between.
 You’re probably cringing while reading that, but it’s only for the short term until you see a change in your supply.